 The chemicals and minerals in the water you use can possibly have negative effects on your ferments.

 If your tap water is drinkable, it’s safe to use, but we recommend boiling it first.
-This will eliminate most common pathogens that get into drinking water supplies.
+This will eliminate the most common pathogens that get into drinking water supplies.

 If you want to take it a step further, you can either purchase distilled water or follow this tutorial to make your own homemade distilled water.

 You will leave your ferments out at room temperature for anywhere from just 48 hours to 2 weeks.
 The longer your ferment sits at room temperature, the “funkier” and more acidic it will become.
 You can judge this by smelling and tasting it every few days.